jackwmccall/Data-Analytics-Portfolio/README.md

 # 👋 Welcome!

-Hello and welcome to my data analytics portfolio.
-The projects listed below have all been formatted utilizing markdown in order to maintain consistency.
-They have also been designed as "walkthroughs" which allows me to explain my reasoning and thought processes throughout the projects.
+Hello and welcome to my data analytics portfolio!
+Below you can find a list of projects I have completed along with the tools I used for them and a brief description.
+The projects have all been formatted utilizing markdown in order to maintain consistency.

 | Project Link | Tools | Project Description |
 |---|---|---|